malvex/sheppy/docs/index.md

 - **Simplicity**: Just two concepts - `@task` decorator and `Queue`
 - **Zero Latency**: Redis Streams deliver tasks instantly, no polling
 - **Type Safety**: Full Pydantic integration for automatic validation and serialization
-- **Production Ready**: Battle-tested with Redis, built for real workloads
 - **Scale Naturally**: Just run more workers with `sheppy work`
 - **No Magic** - You should be able to understand what's happening